 Drawbacks: The platform lacks social listening capabilities and integrations with tools like Google Analytics.
 The learning curve for new users may also pose challenges, especially for those unfamiliar with its user interface.

-HubSpot provides a dedicated social media management platform includes all the features you need to schedule content at just the right time for maximum engagement.
+HubSpot provides a dedicated social media management platform and includes all the features you need to schedule content at just the right time for maximum engagement.

 Its AI uses social media performance data to provide ideal posting time suggestions, content, and campaign ideas for maximum results.